HL7/davinci-vbpr/input/pagecontent/index.md

 - **Performance Categories**: Distinct areas of provider performance, such as clinical quality, cost, utilization, and patient experience, which are evaluated and weighted to calculate an overall performance score.
 - **Quality Measures**: Quantitative metrics that assess the performance of healthcare providers and organizations in terms of clinical outcomes, patient safety, patient experience, and adherence to clinical guidelines and best practices.
-- **Performance Benchmarks**: Comparative metrics used to evaluate provider performance against established industry standards or the historic performance of peer organizations.
+- **Performance Benchmarks**: Comparative metrics used to evaluate provider performance against established industry standards or the historic performance of peer organizations or clinician/organization's own performance over time.
 - **Incentive Payments**: Financial rewards or penalties applied to providers based on their performance to encourage improvements in care quality and efficiency.
 - **Risk Adjustment**: A methodology applied to account for differences in patient populations, such as demographic factors, clinical conditions, and social determinants of health, to ensure fair comparisons of provider performance.